* Twitter to ban crypto ads, following Google, Facebook

 * Companies concerned about risk of scams, investor losses

-* Bitcoin trading at around $8,000 on Monday (Adds details, quotes, context)
+* Bitcoin falls to $8,000 on Monday (Adds details, context, bitcoin price)

-The policy, whose implementation date was not announced, will also stop crypto-exchanges from advertising, with limited exceptions.
+The new policy, whose implementation date was not announced, will also - with limited exceptions - stop crypto-exchanges from advertising on its platform

-Twitter said this month it was taking measures to prevent crypto-related accounts from "engaging with others in a deceptive manner", but had faced calls to go further after bans from Facebook and Google.
+Twitter said this month it was taking measures to prevent crypto-related accounts from "engaging with others in a deceptive manner", but had faced calls to go further after bans from Facebook Inc and Alphabet Inc's Google.

-Facebook restricted crypto-related adverts in February, while Google announced a ban that comes into force in June earlier in March.
+Facebook has restricted crypto-related adverts, while Google earlier in March announced a ban that comes into force in June .

 Regulators have stepped up warnings that bitcoin and other virtual currencies are highly speculative, some potentially fraudulent and that investors should be prepared to lose everything.